dougeby/IntuneDocs/intune/actions-for-noncompliance.md

 ---

-# Set up actions for non-compliance
+# Automate actions for noncompliance

-The **actions for non-compliance** allow you to configure a time-ordered sequence of actions that are applied to devices that fall out of compliance.
-By default, once a device is reported as non-compliant by an Intune device compliance policy, conditional access immediately blocks that device, and the user receives an e-mail with instructions to be compliant.
-The **actions for non-compliance** give you more flexibility to decide what to do when a device is not-compliant.
+The **actions for non-compliance** allow you to configure a time-ordered sequence of actions that are applied to devices that don't meet the compliance policy criteria.
+By default, when a device is detected to not meet the compliance policy criteria, Intune immediately marks it as non-compliant, then Azure AD Conditional Access blocks the device.
+The **actions for non-compliance** give you more flexibility to decide what to do when a device is not compliant.
 For example, you can decide to not block the device immediately, then give the user a grace period to be compliant.

 There are two types of actions:

--   **Send e-mail to end user**: You can customize your email notification before sending it to the end user.
+-   **Notify end-users via e-mail**: You can customize your email notification before sending it to the end user.
 Intune provides customization of the subject, message body, including company logo, contact information and additional recipients.

--   **Mark device non-compliant**: You can determine a schedule in number of days which the device should be marked non-compliant.
+-   **Mark device non-compliant**: You can determine a schedule in number of days after the device should be marked not compliant.
 This can be immediately, but you can also give the user a grace period to be compliant with your device compliance policies.

 ## Before you begin